 This guide is not a comprehensive resource; rather, it is meant to serve as an aid to help you evaluate the tool and bring you up to speed with the basics of how to use the product.
 For more detailed information about using PEM's functionality, please see the online help made available by the PEM client.

 This document uses Postgres to mean either the PostgreSQL or EDB Postgres Advanced Server database.

 1.1 What's New

-The following feature has been added to create Postgres Enterprise Manager 7.6:
+The following features have been added to PEM 7.7 for this release: